Dec 07, 2015, Updated May 07, 2023

 - Keep beating till it reaches a shaving foam like consistency and then add the granulated sugar.
 Beat more till the egg whites develop stiff peaks and are shiny.

-- Start adding the almond flour-powdered sugar mixture into the egg whites.
+- Fold in the almond flour-powdered sugar mixture into the egg whites using a spatula.
 Don’t add the entire thing in one go, do it in 2-3 parts.

 - As you start mixing, the batter will be tough at first but will loosen up as you proceed.
 Do not undermix and do not overmix either.

 - The batter should not be runny but should still fall down from the spatula in a blob.